 It can build resilience and decrease burnout and is also used for sleep problems, chronic pain, migraine etc.

-The programme consists of 12 audio tracks either on 3 CDs or mp3s, and a 13 minute video, to be watched initially, explaining how it works.
+The programme consists of 12 audio tracks, and a short 3 minute video, to be watched initially, explaining how it works.
 Each track , lasting 18 minutes, is ideally listened to 5 times a week, and in this way the whole programme takes 12 weeks to complete.
 However research has shown that there is considerable benefit after 4 weeks.

 Positive Mental Training is based on the principles of cognitive behavoural therapy (CBT), for instance to lift mood and change unhelpful thoughts, and does this by bringing together proven therapeutic techniques of

 It was developed from a Swedish Olympic Sports performance programme, so is non-stigmatising with a positive self development focus, rather than a clinical illness based approach.
 It was researched and developed into a healthcare intervention in 2004 by Dr Alastair Dobbin, a GP and Sheila Ross PhD, a health psychologist, health promotion specialist and clinical psychotherapist.
-It is recommended for use in Edinburgh by NHS Lothian.
+It is recommended for use by NHS Borders & NHS Lothian

 These mental skills, useful in all aspects of our lives, can be thought of as an immunisation against stress, giving us the resilience necessary to deal with stressful events, thereby promoting good mental health.